ACP LAB

 Congratulations to HeeSun Choi for winning the 2015 Raja Rarasuraman Student Research Grant from the Human Factors and Ergonomics Society.

-HeeSun Choi for winning the 2014 Teaching Assistant Award from the North Carolina State University Graduate Student Association.
+Congratulations to HeeSun Choi for winning the 2014 Teaching Assistant Award from the North Carolina State University Graduate Student Association.
 This award recognizes HeeSun's dedication and excellence in mentorship to our undergraduate students.

 December 2014